 - Review the group's financial and accounting policies and practices;

-- Review, together with the Risk & CSR Committee, the proposed statement on the directors’ review of the group’s system of internal control prior to endorsement by the Board; and
+- Review, together with the Risk & Security Committee, the proposed statement on the directors' review of the group's system of internal control prior to endorsement by the Board; and

-- Liaise with the Remuneration Committee on quality of earnings in respect of share plan performance metrics.
+- Liaise with the Remuneration Committee on quality of earnings in respect of bonus and share plan performance metrics.

 - Oversee all aspects of the work of Internal Audit, with the Audit Committee being the primary reporting line for internal audit;

-- Liaise with the Risk & CSR Committee in relation to audits of risk management systems and internal controls which fall within the Risk & CSR Committee’s remit;
+- Liaise with the Risk & Security Committee in relation to audits of risk management systems and internal controls which fall within the Risk & Security Committee's remit;

 - Approve the appointment/termination of appointment of the Head of Internal Audit and be consulted on his/her remuneration including any bonus awards;